 Marked by recurrent episodes of seizures, sensory disturbances, or loss of consciousness epilepsy is a neurological condition which affects the brain.
 In fact there are more than 500,000 people in the UK with epilepsy which equates to roughly one in every 100 people.

-Electrical activity constantly occurs in the brain, however a seizure takes place when there is a sudden burst of intense electrical activity.
-As a result there is a temporary disruption to the way that the brain normally works causing messages to become mixed up.
+Electrical activity constantly occurs in the brain, however, a seizure takes place when there is a sudden burst of intense electrical activity.
+As a result, there is a temporary disruption to the way that the brain normally works causing messages to become mixed up.
 What happens to you during a seizure will depend entirely on where in the brain epileptic activity began and how widely and quickly it spreads.

 Optogenetics is an emerging scientific field which aims to help researchers with new tools to further understand the brain in both health and disease.
 Examining various populations of living cells scientists use light to control events taking place in these areas.
 They are then able to examine the characteristics of normal and abnormal brain function as well as exploring novel ways to treat certain neurological disorders.

 But how do they do this?
 The process used involves inserting genes into specific groups of brain cells or neurons within a particular region of interest.
-Scientists inject these neurons with a virus that contains a gene for a light sensitive protein found in jellyfish which cause the neurons to fire in response to light.
-Producing a light sensitive protein, which either switches the cells on or off in response to light, scientists are able to scrutinise how cell types contribute to the function of neural circuits.
+Scientists inject these neurons with a virus that contains a gene for a light-sensitive protein found in jellyfish which cause the neurons to fire in response to light.
+Producing a light-sensitive protein, which either switches the cells on or off in response to light, scientists are able to scrutinise how cell types contribute to the function of neural circuits.

-Currently in the research period, Esther Krook-Magnuson, a neuroscientist, has led initial research where techniques have allowed scientists to stimulate or suppress neural activity in specific brain areas.
+Currently, in the research period, Esther Krook-Magnuson, a neuroscientist, has led initial research where techniques have allowed scientists to stimulate or suppress neural activity in specific brain areas.

 During this research period scientists have optogenetically modified neurons in mice who experience seizures by activating cells in the cerebellum, an area at the lower rear of the brain that is involved in controlling body movement.
 They found that firing these cells during seizures promptly caused them to stop, returning the uncontrolled electrical activity back to normal and seizures stop in response.

-Continuing a second branch of experimentation scientists used light to stimulate part of the hippocampus, a seahorse shaped brain area known to be involved in memory and spatial navigation.
+Continuing the second branch of experimentation scientists used light to stimulate part of the hippocampus, a seahorse shaped brain area known to be involved in memory and spatial navigation.
 It is here that epileptic seizures often take place due to a group of cells known as granule cells.
 Using light to block the activity in these cells the seizures were again shown to stop.
 However, when using light to activate the same cells it was found to make seizures much worse.
 The scientists were even able to induce seizures in non-epileptic mice suggesting that these cells may be another good target for controlling seizures using optogenetic methods.

 Can Light Therapy Also Have an Effect on Epilepsy Induced Depression